Clean Industrial Deal: Europe unveils its business plan to reconcile decarbonization and competitiveness

 One of the most difficult measures to implement: reducing Europe’s dependence on critical raw materials

-- Set up a mechanism enabling European companies to group together to aggregate their demand for critical raw materials.
+- Set up a mechanism enabling European companies to pool their demand for critical raw materials.

-- Create a European center dedicated to critical raw materials to carry out joint purchases on behalf of interested companies, in order to increase negotiating power and obtain better financial terms.
+- Create a European center dedicated to critical raw materials to carry out joint purchasing on behalf of interested companies, in order to increase negotiating power and obtain better financial terms.

-- Develop the circular economy to capitalize on the reuse of raw materials.
+- Developing the circular economy to capitalize on the reuse of raw materials.
 The European Commission plans to adopt a law on the circular economy in 2026.

 24%